On the scaling limits of weakly asymmetric bridges: Hydrodynamic limit

 As a consequence, we can choose the formulation (\ref{PDEBurgersDirichlet}) in the proof of our convergence result.
-We will rely on some properties of the solution that we now recall: we refer to Vovelle~\cite{Vovelle} for the first part of the statement, and to B\"urger, Frid and Karlsen~\cite{BFK07} for the second part.
+Let us finally collect some properties of the solutions that we will use later on.